 Is WellesleyPlus Right for You?

 Each year, we invite about 10% of the entering class to consider participating in WellesleyPlus.
 The core group of our invitees are first generation college students; there is a large amount of research nationwide about first generation students which concludes that students in this group may benefit greatly from additional and intentional support and guidance in their first year in college.
 Our own experience with first generation students at Wellesley confirms this, and WellesleyPlus is designed with these needs in mind.
 In addition to first generation students, we invite other students who we believe from their application materials would benefit from the additional guidance in the first year that the program provides and who would benefit from the regular curricular and co-curricular engagement with the cohort of students in the program.
 Some of these students come from large high schools which may not have resources comparable to schools other students attended; others come from relatively isolated areas of the country, and they may benefit from the program's efforts to bring students into the Wellesley community smoothly.
-We also invite students who are part of the Questbridge program.
+We also invite students who are part of the Questbridge program and the MasterCard Scholars program.
 In making our invitations, we do not consider SAT or other test scores, financial aid status, or racial or ethnic identity.

 We see results: statistically, students who choose to participate in WellesleyPlus stay in college and succeed at Wellesley at higher rates than students who do not participate in this program.